peter36/pygame-class/lesson1/lesson1-notes.md

 *****
 ```

-Now, how will you modify the program, so that it can print a pattern like this:
+Now, how will you modify the program, so that it can print a pattern like this?
 ```
          *
         ***